Zhang Yaokun: Club career

+Coaching career

+On 14 December 2025, Zhang was appointed as the head coach and general manager of China League One club Dalian K'un City.

+On 21 August 2026, Zhang was named as the new head coach of China U16.

 International career

 Zhang was called-up to the Chinese national team for the 2004 AFC Asian Cup where he made several appearances coming on as a substitute and playing in numerous positions in defence.
 He continued to be a regular for the squad that qualified for the 2007 AFC Asian Cup and he and Li Weifeng were the first-choice centre back pairing during the tournament.